 When our church went totally on line, not a single person in our church said, "Maybe, we ought to furlough the preacher.".
 Even when college campuses go totally on line, there is ministry happening with and to young adults.
 Is it all we would like it to be?
 No!
 Are there some good things happening?
 Yes!
 Should College Ministers be furloughed?
 Not if we are thinking missional and strategically.
 College ministry is not a luxury....it is a necessity, if we care about the future.

 Arliss Dickerson is a college ministry coach, blogger and author.
-His new book, ALMOST EVERYTHING ABOUT COLLEGE MINISTRY, is available at amazon.com.
-Type in his name or the title.
+His book, ALMOST EVERYTHING ABOUT COLLEGE MINISTRY, is available at Amazon.com/dp/B08CMD9CXX .

 No comments: